KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 ### Windows, Linux and macOS Driver Negotiation

-#### Version Negotiation Between Loader and Drivers
+#### Version Negotiation Between the Loader and Drivers

-All drivers (supporting interface version 2 or higher) must export the following function that is used for determination of the interface version that will be used.
+All drivers supporting Loader and Driver Interface Version 2 or higher must export the following function that is used for determination of the interface version that will be used.
 This entry point is not a part of the Vulkan API itself, only a private interface between the loader and drivers.
+Note: Loader and Driver Interface Version 7 makes exporting `vk_icdGetInstanceProcAddr` optional.
+Instead, drivers *must* expose it through `vk_icdGetInstanceProcAddr`.

 ```cpp
 VKAPI_ATTR VkResult VKAPI_CALL